thegetty/quire-docs/content/resources/workshop.md

 **What are style variables?**

-Variables are essentially a list of built-in options for making style customziations.
+Variables are essentially a list of built-in options for making style customizations.
 You can use them to control things like text and background colors, specific element sizes, fonts, paragraph indents, PDF margins, and more.

 **What are the benefits of using style variables?**